Natural killer cell: Tumor cell surveillance

 Natural killer cells often lack antigen-specific cell surface receptors, so are part of innate immunity, i.e. able to react immediately with no prior exposure to the pathogen.
 In both mice and humans, NKs can be seen to play a role in tumor immunosurveillance by directly inducing the death of tumor cells (NKs act as cytolytic effector lymphocytes), even in the absence of surface adhesion molecules and antigenic peptides.
 This role of NK cells is critical to immune success particularly because T cells are unable to recognize pathogens in the absence of surface antigens.
 Tumor cell detection results in activation of NK cells and consequent cytokine production and release.

 If tumor cells do not cause inflammation, they will also be regarded as self and will not induce a T cell response.
 A number of cytokines are produced by NKs, including tumor necrosis factor α (TNFα), IFNγ, and interleukin (IL-10).
 TNFα and IL-10 act as proinflammatory and immunosuppressors, respectively.
 The activation of NK cells and subsequent production of cytolytic effector cells impacts macrophages, dendritic cells, and neutrophils, which subsequently enables antigen-specific T and B cell responses.
 Instead of acting via antigen-specific receptors, lysis of tumor cells by NK cells is mediated by alternative receptors, including NKG2D, NKp44, NKp46, NKp30, and DNAM.
 NKG2D is a disulfide-linked homodimer which recognizes a number of ligands, including ULBP and MICA, which are typically expressed on tumor cells.
 The role of dendritic cell—NK cell interface in immunobiology have been studied and defined as critical for the comprehension of the complex immune system.

 NK cells, along with macrophages and several other cell types, express the Fc receptor (FcR) molecule (FC-gamma-RIII = CD16), an activating biochemical receptor that binds the Fc portion of IgG class antibodies.
-This allows NK cells to target cells against which a humoral response has been gone through and to lyse cells through antibody-dependant cytotoxicity (ADCC).
+This allows NK cells to target cells against which there has been a humoral response and to lyse cells through antibody-dependant cytotoxicity (ADCC).
 This response depends on the affinity of the Fc receptor expressed on NK cells, which can have high, intermediate, and low affinity for the Fc portion of the antibody.
 This affinity is determined by the amino acid in position 158 of the protein, which can be phenylalanine (F allele) or valine (V allele).
 Individuals with high-affinity FcRgammRIII (158 V/V allele) respond better to antibody therapy.
 This has been shown for lymphoma patients who received the antibody Rituxan.
 Patients who express the 158 V/V allele had a better antitumor response.
 Only 15–25% of the population expresses the 158 V/V allele.
 To determine the ADCC contribution of monoclonal antibodies, NK-92 cells (a "pure" NK cell line) has been transfected with the gene for the high-affinity FcR.